sriramesh/Spatial-Epidemiology/0-geostatistics-whipworm-waterbodies-kenya.md

   ggtitle("Correlogram (Matern)")
 ```

 The spatial regression residual plot indicates linearity between observed and expected values.
-Similarly, our correlogram indicates that at no distance classes do we have a statistically significant Moran's I statistic.
-This means that the inclusion of the spatially correlated fixed effect removed all residual clustering successfully.
-Our spatial model has independent and identically distributed residuals (iid), satisfying a key assumption of linear regression modeling.
+This means that the inclusion of the spatially-correlated fixed effect improved our model fit.

 ### Model cross-validation